onnop/CacheUtility/README.md

-﻿**Example:**
+﻿# CacheUtility

+This CacheUtility is a threadsafe and simplified generic System.Runtime.Caching wrapper, supporting easy caching patterns.

+**Example:**

-Add the result of calling the function "MyLongRunningTaskAsync" and add it to the cache.
+Add the result of calling the function "MyLongRunningTaskAsync" (like a database query) and add it to the cache.
 The next time this code is called, the result object is retreived from the cache and the function "MyLongRunningTaskAsync" is not invoked.

 ```csharp
 var result = await CacheUtility.Get("MyKey", "MyGroupName", () =>